phetsims/equality-explorer/doc/implementation-notes.md

 Screens differ primarily in their strategy for putting terms on the scale.
 The two strategies are:

 (1) **Separate like terms**: Like terms occupy separate cells on the scale, and are combined only if they sum to zero.
 This strategy is used in the _Basics_, _Numbers_ and _Variables_ screens.
-Those screens consequently have a 6x6 grid of cells on each plate.
+Those screens have a 6x6 grid of cells on each plate (visible using the `showGrid` query parameter).

 (2) **Combine like terms**: Like terms are combined in one cell on the scale.
 This strategy is used in the _Operations_ and _Solve It!_ screens.
 Those screens have a 1x2 grid of cells on each plate; one cell for variable terms, the other cell for constant terms.